-The University of Iowa College of Law is the oldest law school west of the Mississippi.
-Iowa Law's progressive history mirrors that of our state.
-In 1839, the Iowa Territorial Supreme Court ruled that a slave brought into Iowa must be freed.
+The College of Law and the Iowa legal community both are proud of their progressive histories.
+In 1839, the Iowa Territorial Supreme Court freed a slave who had been brought into Iowa.
 Thirty years later, the Iowa Bar admitted the first woman licensed to practice law in the United States.
-Alexander Clark, Jr., graduated from Iowa Law in 1879 as the school's first African-American student.
-His father, Alexander Clark, Sr., had helped pave the way by winning an Iowa Supreme Court case ensuring his children’s right to attend public school in 1868.
+The College’s first African-American student, Alexander Clark, Jr., received his degree in 1879, decades before many other law schools in the country finally enrolled non-white students.
+In 1868—more than three quarters of a century before the U.S. Supreme Court’s celebrated ruling in Brown v.
+Board of Education—Alexander Clark’s father helped pave the way for his son’s achievements by winning an Iowa Supreme Court case that vindicated his children’s right to attend Iowa’s public schools.

 No matter where in the world our travels take us, coming home to Iowa City is always a pleasure.
 Our students and faculty make their homes in a lively and lovely college town, where professional relationships and personal friendships flourish, restaurants and the arts abound, and the activities of everyday life are logistically easy.
 Approximately 60,000 people live in Iowa City, and more than half of them are affiliated with the University.